Steeping this for 2 minutes at 195F gives me delightful honey flavour and no bad stuff.

 “Ever have one of those tea days where nothing goes as planned? not a disaster exactly, just not what you expected.
 That was today.
 See, I had planned to bring in one of the many samples I received...”
 Read full tasting note

-There are good things brewing in the Highlands of Nepal.
-Like this hand-made black tea, from a small family-owned tea garden named Jun Chiyabari.
-From the first sip you’ll notice its rich, sweet, honey-like flavour.
-What doesn’t come through in the cup is how much good this little tea garden does.
-They’ve set up a ton of amazing community programs to benefit local schools, underprivileged families, and the elderly.
-This particular tea is a DAVIDsTEA exclusive – now that’s a good thing.
-(MK Kosher)
+Good things are brewing in the Highlands of Nepal.
+Like this handmade black tea, a DAVIDsTEA exclusive from a family-owned tea garden named Jun Chiyabari.
+From the first sip you’ll notice the tea’s rich, sweet, honey-like flavor.
+Even better?
+This little tea garden has set up a ton of community programs to benefit local schools, underprivileged families and the elderly.
+Now that’s good.